NETWAYS/gitlab-training/day1/01_Introduction/03_Basics.md

 !SLIDE smbullets noprint
 # Snapshots and Differences

-* Information as a list of file-based changes
 * File changes and deltas over time
   * Git Commit, take snapshot, store reference to that snapshot
   * Set of snapshots of a mini-filesystem